PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

     He's the King -- but before that he was a hero -- do you know what he did before he became a merchant -- saved blah blah blah.

-# Not So Nice Ending

-Boltac assumes that Asarah will be his.

-She accuses him of bargaining.
-Trying to buy her with his rescue attempt.
-But she's not up for it.
-It's emotionally false -- a step removed from cheating her out of a drink.
-You just expect.

-He somehow has to humble and humiliate himself -- or let her go.
-A tough emotional resolution.

-He just kisses her.

-# Have to put Boltac sitting on the throne.

-Eh, this chair is not a quality item.

 # End With Relan